 By the 20th century, Chelsea had established itself as “the place to be”.
 The impressive Crosby Hall, the only example of a medieval City merchant house surviving in London, was built in Bishopsgate but dismantled and moved to Cheyne Walk in 1910.
 Three years later the first Chelsea Flower Show was held.

-Following the two World Wars, Chelsea emerged like a phoenix form the ashes.
+Following the two World Wars, Chelsea emerged like a phoenix from the ashes.
 This little quarter of London became the epicentre of change, where its ration-ravaged inhabitants and visitors were emerging to express themselves in any way possible – from fashion to morality.
 From that moment on, the “Chelsea set” in all its Mary Quant mini-skirt glory was born.

 A decade later, the swinging 60s put Chelsea firmly on the map as the heart of fashion and contemporary culture, not just of Britain, but the whole world.
 The Beatles, Rolling Stones, supermodels, film stars and design icons all rubbed shoulders with each other in a haze of beautiful excess.
 As long-term Chelsea resident and British film royalty Michael Caine once said: “In the Sixties were under the threat of Krushchev who said it would only take Russia four minutes to blow us all up.
 So we thought, well, we better enjoy ourselves while we can.”